Chemotherapy for breast cancer

 Most of these side effects go away when treatment is over.
 For example, your hair will grow back and your blood counts will return to normal.
 If you have any problems with side effects, be sure to tell your doctor or nurse because there are often ways to help.

 Nerve damage: Some drugs used to treat breast cancer can damage nerves.
 This can sometimes lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling, sensitivity to cold or heat, or weakness.
 In most cases this goes away once treatment is stopped, but for some women it may last a long time.
-You can learn more about this in our document Peripheral Neuropathy Caused by Chemotherapy.
+You can learn more about this in Peripheral Neuropathy Caused by Chemotherapy.

 Heart damage: Some of the drugs may cause heart damage if used for a long time or in high doses.
 Doctors check a patient’s heart function before giving these drugs.
 They also are careful to control the doses of these drugs and watch for signs of problems.